-What Does GVWR Mean On A Truck?
+What Does GVWR Mean?

 GVWR means Gross Vehicle Weight Rating and refers to the maximum allowable weight a vehicle has been engineered by manufacturers to safely carry.
 This weight rating is regulated by the United States federal government and does not include the weight specs of any accompanying trailers.